Narcolepsy in Adult Patients: Disease Overview

 Narcolepsy Diagnostic Criteria

-This content was developed from the International Classification of Sleep Disorders, third edition, text revision (ICSD-3-TR).
+This content was developed using the International Classification of Sleep Disorders, third edition, text revision (ICSD-3-TR).

 Narcolepsy Diagnostic Criteria

-This content was developed from the International Classification of Sleep Disorders, third edition, text revision (ICSD-3-TR).
+This content was developed using the International Classification of Sleep Disorders, third edition, text revision (ICSD-3-TR).

 Overview

-Narcolepsy diagnosis is divided into narcolepsy type 1 and narcolepsy type 2, a distinction based on the presence of cataplexy and/or orexin (hypocretin) deficiency as a fundamental marker of narcolepsy type 1.
+Narcolepsy diagnosis is divided into narcolepsy type 1 and narcolepsy type 2, a distinction based on the presence of cataplexy and/or orexin (hypocretin) deficiency.1

-Both subtypes of narcolepsy require the presence of excessive daytime sleepiness (EDS), the cardinal symptom of narcolepsy.
+Both subtypes of narcolepsy require the presence of excessive daytime sleepiness (EDS), the primary symptom of narcolepsy.1

 Criteria A-C must be met: